 They walked down the silent hallway.
 Evina tried to keep up with her swift pace but almost tripped.
 She pressed the down button, and they waited for the elevator to come.
 It appeared to be coming down from a much higher part of the building.
 When it stopped, the elevator opened to reveal two black-suited cogs with the chairman in between.

 The Micromanager was so surprised, she immediately dropped her things.

-The doors closed and the dark and evil feeling returned to his mind.
-Evina was close enough to touch the chairman and it was terrifying.
+The doors closed, and the dark, evil feeling returned to his mind.
+Evina was close enough to touch the chairman, and it was terrifying.
 The invisible eyes bore into him once more.
 If he knew that Evina was a toon, why didn't he just seize him now?
 He felt as though his life was fading away.

 Ms. Bolt turned her attention away from the chairman and scowled at Evina.

 Evina was sure that she was wondering if he could be more valuable than her in the chairman's eyes.
 She was envious.
-Why is it he had always seemed to attract trouble like a magnet?
+Why was it that he seemed to attract trouble like a magnet?
 Once the elevator reached the bottom floor, the doors slid open.
 Evina hurried out before any of the others.
 He could not bear to be near the chairman any longer.

 Previous | Next